Chicken Bacon Ranch Spaghetti Squash Casserole is a flavor packed, low-carb casserole recipe that even squash haters will devour!

 Directions

-- Preheat oven to 400 degrees then line a half sheet pan with a silat or foil.
+- Preheat oven to 400 degrees then line a half sheet pan with a silat, parchment paper, or nonstick sprayed foil.
 Slice spaghetti squash in half using a large, sharp knife then scrape out the seeds with a spoon and place cut side down on the prepared sheet pan.
 Roast for 30-40 minutes, or until the squash shreds relatively easily with a fork (don’t overcook or the squash will become mushy.)
 Set aside to cool then turn heat down to 350 degrees.
 Once spaghetti squash is cool enough to handle, shred squash with a fork then add to a large bowl.
 Can be done a day ahead of time.

-- Meanwhile, add chopped bacon to a large, 12” skillet then place over medium heat.
-Saute until bacon has browned then transfer to a plate.
-Remove all but 2 Tablespoons bacon grease from skillet then turn heat up to medium-high.
-Add chicken and shallots or onion, season with seasoned salt and pepper, then saute until the chicken has cooked through.
+- Remove all but 2 Tablespoons bacon grease from skillet then turn heat up to medium-high.
+Add chicken and shallots or onion, season with seasoned salt and pepper, then saute until the chicken is cooked through.
 Add spinach and garlic then saute until spinach has wilted, 1 minute.
 Scrape mixture into the bowl with the spaghetti squash.

 Yum very tasty but then again there is bacon in it.
 I used Good seasons Ranch Seasoning for yogurt as the Dressing